 The “dest” parameter is populated using the To header field in the SIP Invite.

-The “iat” parameter is populated using the “Date” header field in the SIP Invite.
-If there is no “Date” header field in the SIP Invite, a Date header field is added to the SIP INVITE.
+The “iat” parameter is populated using the time of issuance of the PASSporT Token.

 The “origid” parameter is determined as described in ATIS-1000074 for the “origid” field in the PASSporT.